rkt/rkt/Documentation/networking.md

 }
 ```

-For more information about DHCP plugin, see (CNI docs)[https://github.com/appc/cni/blob/master/Documentation/dhcp.md]
+For more information about DHCP plugin, see [CNI docs](https://github.com/appc/cni/blob/master/Documentation/dhcp.md).

 ## Other plugins